 In Sanskrit, Vajra translates as “diamond” or “lightening bolt”.
 As a result, in Tibetan Buddhism he is considered to be the supreme essence of all male Buddhas or the “Ruler of the Vajra Beings.

-However, by referring to this Buddha as primordial it is not actually a man but instead Adi Buddha represents the wisdom that always existed in the universe.
-Therefore, it is not actually a person but instead it represents the innate form of wisdom in the universe.
+However, by referring to Adi Buddha as primordial, it implies that his human form depicted in sculpture is merely conceptual.
+Indeed, Adi Buddha represents the wisdom that always existed in the universe.
+Therefore, it is not actually a person but instead it represents the innate form of wisdom.

 The concept of a primordial Buddha is the same as picturing our universe before it became an organized system of stars and solar systems held together and put in motion by gravity.
 Before this time all the elements for an organized universe existed but they had not worked in unison.
-The concept of primordial or innate wisdom is similar.
+The concept of primordial or innate wisdom is similar to gravity.

 Buddhists believe that there are three Buddhas of our time.
 There is the Buddha of the past (Dipankara), the Buddha of the present (Gautama Buddha) and the Buddha of the future (Meitreya).